LSped/asreview-insights-metrics-comparability-main/README.md

 ### 3. Run simulations

-See instructions and jobs.bat files in scripts folder.
+See instructions files in scripts folder.

 ### 4. Jupyter Notebook